+Figure 6.
 During the last 3 years, how important the following sources of information have been in your innovative activities? (rate from 1 to 5 where 1 = Not at all and 5 = very important)

 Specifically, only 6.3% of the companies considered them as a very important source in their innovative activities.
-We also noted that 63.4% of companies declared that cooperation with academia is much needed and necessary in proving information on new development activities.
+We also noted that 63.4% of companies declared that cooperation with academia is much needed and necessary in providing information on new development activities.

-Do you think that a cooperation with the academic sector is necessary in providing information on new development opportunities?
+Figure 7.
+Do you think that cooperation with the academic sector is necessary in providing information on new development opportunities?

-Based on the above results, as well as taking into consideration the ideas shared during the consultation process, it is noted that the cooperation takes different shapes between actors such as public or private, or applied sciences and social ones.
+Based on the above results and taking into consideration the ideas shared during the consultation process, it is noted that the cooperation takes different shapes between actors such as public or private, or applied sciences and social ones.
 In general, applied science and agriculture universities are perceived as more advanced in this regard.

-During some consultations, we noticed a special willingness for interaction between the universities and private sector or even among the universities themselves.
-The main impediments to the cooperation are related to the lack of adequate and up-to-date inclusive interaction infrastructure and old mentality in creating these collaborations.
+We noticed a special willingness for interaction between the universities and private sector or even among the universities themselves during some consultations.
+The main impediments to the cooperation are related to the lack of adequate and up-to-date inclusive interaction infrastructure and the old mentality in creating these collaborations.